jpfyoder/terraform-module-k3s/README.md

 - Automatic getting of Kubeconfig file from the created cluster
 - Better key distribution, and providing k3s keys as outputs
 - Support cluster certificate rotation
+- Re-implement as a regular provider to provide better support for all features without odd workarounds

 # Terraform Docs